RISBC-5 RI Electrical Code section 5.3.1 ARTICLE 210, Section 210.25.

 C: Branch circuits in each dwelling unit shall also supply common area lighting or alarm circuits.

-D: A multi occupancy building shall be supplied from equipment that supplies an individual tenant space.
+D: Common area lighting circuits in a multi occupancy building shall be supplied from equipment that supplies an individual tenant space.

 Please register or sign in for electrical continuing education courses.